sebibi07/bookly/README.md

       │
       ▼
 ┌─────────────────────────────────────────────────────────────┐
 │ 1.
 NEED    classify intent  (constrained JSON, own call)    │ │            confidence < 0.6 → keep the intent already in    │
 │            play, or route to "unclear" and ask a question   │ └─────────────────────────────────────────────────────────────┘
       ▼
 ┌─────────────────────────────────────────────────────────────┐
 │ 2.
 KNOW    tools_for(intent, verified, locked)              │
 │            builds the tool list for THIS turn               │ │            unverified + order_status → verify_customer only │
 │            policy_question            → no identity at all  │
 └─────────────────────────────────────────────────────────────┘
       ▼
 ┌─────────────────────────────────────────────────────────────┐
 │ 3.
 SERVE   hand-written tool loop (max 6 iterations)        │
-│            ├─ Messages API, tools = only what step 2 allowed │
+│            ├─ Messages API, tools = only what step 2 allowed│
 │            ├─ execute → JWT authorises → Postgres           │
 │            └─ recompute the tool list and go again          │ └─────────────────────────────────────────────────────────────┘
       ▼
 ┌─────────────────────────────────────────────────────────────┐
 │ 4.
 RESOLVE answer, or escalate with the full working        │ └─────────────────────────────────────────────────────────────┘
       ▼
    reply + one structured trace line per turn